← All posts

 Unfortunately all of this fails if the region where your RDS is hosted fails.
 Region-wide failures are very rare, but they do happen!
 RDS does not support cross-region replication at the moment, so you cannot simply create a replica of your database in another region (unless you host the database on an EC2 instance and set up the replication yourself).
 The second-best option, to make sure you can restore your service quickly in another region, is to always have a copy of your latest database backup in that region.
 In case of RDS, that can mean copying automated snapshots.
 There is no option for AWS to do it automatically, but it can be easily scripted with AWS Lambda functions.

 The purpose of every deployment pipeline is… a deployment.
 So this final part of the series, will focus on just that.
 If you missed the intro, check out the video where I describe a typical pipeline here.
-You can find the other parts of this series, by checking out the tag ci-pipeline-series .
+The other parts of this series are part 1: test phase and part 2: build phase.

 Once we create an AMI that we’d like to deploy, performing a rolling update on existing instances is fairly easy.
 Usage of Auto scaling groups and CloudFormation makes it even easier - since AWS Auto scaling groups support the rolling updates out of the box.